+6. Information Items

+Recommendations:

-That the information items be received.
+That t he information items be received.

-6.1 CEO Report 6 Staff Reports 7.1 Report 23-21 Policy Review - Homebound Delivery Service Recommendations: 10 That report 23-21, Policy Review - Homebound Delivery Service be received; And that Homebound Delivery Service Policy attached as Appendix A be adopted as presented.
-7.2 Report 23-22 2024 Budget Estimate Amendments 13 Recommendations: That report 23-22, 2024 Budget Estimate Amendments, be received; And that the amendments proposed by the Treasurer be approved.
-And that the amended 2024 Operating Budget and the 2024-33 Capital Budget requests as presented (Appendix A) be approved and forwarded to Council for their consideration.
-Corre espondence New Business 9.1 Governance vs. Operations 17 9.2 Priority Setting for Library Board Term 27 9.3 Updates from OLS Board Assembly Meeting - Population 20,000-39,999
+6.1 CEO Report 6

+7. Staff F Reports

+7.1 Report 23-21 Policy Review - Homebound Delivery Service Recommendations: 10

+That report 23-21, Policy Review - Homebound Delivery Service be received;

+And that Homebound Delivery Service Policy attached as Appendix A be adopted as presented.

+8. Corre spondence

+9. New E Business

+9.1 Governance vs. Operations 13

+9.2 Priority Setting for Library Board Term 23

+9.3 Updates from OLS Board Assembly Meeting - Population 20,000-39,999
-10. Date of Next Meeting

-The next meeting is scheduled for Wednesday, February 28, 2024 at 5:00 pm.
+10. of Next Meeting ext meeting is scheduled for Wednesday, February 28, 2024 at 5:00 pm.

-11. Adjournment
+11. rnment

-Minutes of Orangeville Public Library Board

-The Corporation of the Town of Orangeville
+Minutes of Orangeville Public Library Board The Corporation of the Town of Orangeville